How to Do a Content Audit (the Strategic Way)

 • How well do your articles align with current company messaging?

-• Or most telling of all—are your articles just boring?
+• Or, most telling of all — are your articles just boring?

 Each of these qualitative data points can have a huge impact on content performance, but they won’t show up in a generic auditing spreadsheet.

-3. Choose Your Tools
+3. Choose Your Content Audit Tools

 A content analytics tool like Google Analytics is the primary tool you’ll need to run a content audit.
-It provides access to those core data points—traffic and conversions—from earlier, allowing you to separate good content from bad.
+It provides access to those core data points — traffic and conversions — from earlier, allowing you to separate good content from bad.
 To get started, export your chosen data points and import them into a spreadsheet.

 ToolTypeHelps collect...